zawan-ila/tiny-c/README.md

 ## Overview

-Generates x86-32 assembly in GAS syntax, which is then assembled and linked by GCC.
+Generates x86-32 assembly in GAS syntax, which is then assembled and linked by GCC.<br>
 Has support for

 - Integers and Integer Arrays only